Buchatech/WordpressAndMySQLForK8swPersistentStorage/README.md

-# MySQL with persistent storage and Wordpress for Kubernetes.
+# MySQL and Wordpress with persistent storage deployment to Kubernetes.